blockchainsllc/in3-docs/docs/api-wasm.md

      * - | `Quantity <#type-quantity>`_
        - | Type
        - | a BigInteger encoded as hex.
+     * - | `SignType <#type-signtype>`_
+       - | Type
+       - | the type of signature to create.
+         | - ec_hash : the data needs to be hashed first ( using keccak) before signing
+         | - ec_raw : the data is the ryw value (32bytes) to sign
+         | - ec_prefix : the data is a message which needs to be prefixed with the EthereumSignedMessage and length to before hashing and signing
      * - | `Signature <#type-signature>`_
        - | Type literal
        - | Signature